Sagar2506/Train_Ticket_Booking/README.md

 - **Simple Navigation**: Options to book, cancel, and exit the application.

 This is a lightweight project focused on core ticket booking functionalities without the complexity of external databases.

----

-Let me know if that works for you!